 We summarize the above computations in the following theorem: \begin{theorem} Let $H$ be a compact subgroup of a locally compact group $G$.
 Then the pair $\gh$ is a Hecke pair.
 Furthermore, the left regular representation $\la:\H\gh \to B(L^2(\hg))$ is bounded and we have $\|\la(f)\|\leq \|f\|_1$. \end{theorem} One notes that the above theorem is valid particularly when $H$ is a compact open subgroup of $G$, whether the Hecke pair $\gh$ is considered as a discrete or non-discrete Hecke pair.
 In fact, this is where two settings of locally compact Hecke pairs and discrete Hecke pairs coincide with each other, and it allows us to transfer many results and ideas from one setting to another. \begin{remark} When $\gh$ is as the above theorem, we define $L^1(G//H)$ as the involutive Banach algebra consisting of those functions in $L^1(\hg)$ that are almost everywhere right $H$-invariant.
 Then by the continuity of $\la$, we can extend the left regular representation to whole $L^1(G//H)$. \end{remark}

-Now we discuss several examples of Hecke pairs $\gh$ satisfying the assumption of Theorem \ref{thm:Hcompact}.
-These examples have already studied in other branches of mathematics such as noncommutative harmonic analysis, representations theory, Lie theory, geometric group theory and random walks.
-Therefore not only we have no shortage of examples for the above theorem, but we also have plenty of opportunities to find new notable applications for our extended \cs-algebraic formulation of Hecke algebras.
+Examples of pairs $\gh$ of locally compact groups subject to the above theorem have already studied in other branches of mathematics such as noncommutative harmonic analysis, representations theory, Lie theory, geometric group theory and random walks.
+Therefore not only we have no shortage of examples for these Hecke pairs, but we also have plenty of opportunities to find new notable applications for our extended \cs-algebraic formulation of Hecke algebras.